faisalrahman36/Healpy_Utility_Galaxy_Surveys/README.md

 5-Function to give counts of galaxies on each healpix pixel.

 6-Function to create density fluctuation maps with mask.
-[There is another file with its Numba version]
+[The file density_map_healpy_numba.py has its Numba version]

 7-Function to convert Cls to CCF_theta or ACF_theta.